NixOS/nixpkgs/nixos/doc/manual/development/option-types.section.md

     One use case for this type is the type of a "default" module that allow the user to affect all submodules in an `attrsOf submodule` at once.
 This is more convenient and discoverable than expecting the module user to type-merge with the `attrsOf submodule` option.
-NixOps uses this type in `network.defaults`.

 ## Composed Types {#sec-option-types-composed}